Pregnancy is a fun, exciting time in your life! We’ve got a little Pregnancy and Prenatal Cheat Sheet for you.

 Your care provider may give you a prescription prenatal vitamin instead.
 These are used to make sure you get exactly what you need during pregnancy.
 Be sure to follow your care provider’s instructions for prenatal vitamins as well as what to eat to keep your baby healthy through every stage of development.

-3 Pregnancy Hacks to Help You Along
+3 Pregnancy Hacks to Help You Along – Key Parts of our Pregnancy and Prenatal Cheat Sheet!

 You’ll find things that help you during your pregnancy based on your needs and experiences.
 But there are some things you can use and do that can make your pregnancy easier.